Featured species: Common Loon

 - Spring butterflies may be out early this month, again dependent on temperatures.
 They need an extended period of warm weather for their hibernating chrysalids to change into adults.
 Look for Olympia Marble , Chryxus Arctic, Cabbage White and Hoary Elfin.
 Check those shrubby margins, fresh Sapsucker holes and especially lilac blossoms.
 Maple trees can attract Comma butterflies with their sap, and a few Red Admirals may pop up.

 - By mid to late April, the Monarch migration from Mexico was still struggling to breach the Mason-Dixon Line, and the next generation has begun popping up.
-Milkweed growth appears to be preceding the butterflies, sprouting as far north as Oakville and Toronto, Ontario.
+Milkweed growth appears to be preceding the butterflies, sprouting as far north as Cobourg and Toronto, Ontario, and even North Bay.

 - White-tailed Deer does are banishing their male offspring from the immediate area prior to giving birth, in order to minimize interbreeding.
 So watch the roads for roaming deer.